-Wellington is a blue-collar town, with 35.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wellington, you'll notice that it is more blue-collar than most other communities in America.
+35.85% of Wellington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wellington is a town of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Wellington who work in healthcare (11.81%), management occupations (10.73%), and teaching (10.49%).

 Also of interest is that Wellington has more people living here who work in computers and math than 95% of the places in the US.